volatilflerovium/sqlite3_helper/README.md

 *Parameters:*

-   query SQL query statement to be executed.
+   @param query a SQL statement to be executed.

-*Return value:*

-   true if the SQL query executes successfully, false otherwise.
+   @return true on success, false otherwise

 **bool SQLiteDB::dataChanged()**

 *Description:*

-   return true if last query changed the database data;
+   Return true if last query changed the database data.

 **void SQLiteDB::applyToRows(const char* query, SqlRowFunc callback)**

 *Description:*

-   execute a SQL query and apply a callback function on each row of the result.
+   Execute a SQL query and apply a callback function on each row of the result.

 *Parameters:*

-   query a SQL statement to be executed. callback a function of type SqlRowFunc which will be applied to each row of the result.
+   @param query a SQL statement to be executed.
+   @param callback a function of SqlRowFunc type which will be applied to each row of the result.
+      (see below for SqlRowFunc type)

-**bool SQLiteDB::uniqueAsInt(const char\* query, int& defaultValue)**
+**bool SQLiteDB::uniqueAsInt(const char\* query, int& resultValue)**

 *Description:*

-   execute a SQL statement and return the first column of the first row of the results.
-The column value return should be of type integer.
+   Execute a SQL query and get the value of the first column of the first row of the results.

 *Parameters:*

-	@param query: SQL statement
+	@param query a SQL query
-	@param defaultValue: if the query executes and returns any columns, this value will be override the value passed.
+	@param[out] resultValue if the query executes and returns any columns, this value will override the passed value
-	@return bool: true if the executed query return any query, false otherwise
+	@return bool true if the query executes succefully and the result has at least one row, false otherwise.

-**bool SQLiteDB::uniqueAsDouble(const char\* query, double& returnValue)**
+**bool SQLiteDB::uniqueAsDouble(const char\* query, double& resultValue)**

 *Description:*

-   execute a SQL statement and return the first column of the first row of the results.
-The column value return should be of type double.
+   Execute a SQL query and get the value of the first column of the first row of the results.

 *Parameters:*

-	@param query: SQL statement
+	@param query a SQL query
-	@param defaultValue: if the query executes and returns any columns, this value will be override the value passed.
+	@param[out] resultValue if the query executes and returns any columns, this value will override the passed value
-	@return bool: true if the executed query return any query, false otherwise
+	@return bool true if the query executes succefully and the result has at least one row, false otherwise.

-**bool SQLiteDB::uniqueAsText(const char\* query, std::string& returnValue)**
+**bool SQLiteDB::uniqueAsText(const char\* query, std::string& resultValue)**

 *Description:*

-   execute a SQL statement and return the first column of the first row of the results.
-The column value return should be of text type.
+   Execute a SQL query and get the value of the first column of the first row of the results.

 *Parameters:*

-	@param query: SQL statement
+	@param query a SQL query
-	@param defaultValue: if the query executes and returns any columns, this value will be override the value passed.
+	@param[out] resultValue if the query executes and returns any columns, this value will override the passed value
-	@return bool: true if the executed query return any query, false otherwise
+	@return bool true if the query executes succefully and the result has at least one row, false otherwise.

 **sqlite3_int64 SQLiteDB::lastInsertID()**

 *Description:*

-   Wrapper for sqlite3_last_insert_rowid
+   Wrapper for (sqlite3_last_insert_rowid)[http://www.sqlite.org/c3ref/last_insert_rowid.html]

-*Parameters:*

-	no parameters
-	@return sqlite3_int64: the ID of the last inserted value
+**template<typename...
+Args>\

-**int prepareExecuteQuery(const char* query, Args ...args)**
+int executeSecureQuery(const char* query, Args ...args)**

 *Description:*

-   Binding values to prepared query.
+   Bind values to prepared SQL statement and execute the prepared query.
    Example:

+    SqlRows rows=dbConnection.executeSecureQuery("select ID, Name from COMPANY where ID<? and Name=?", 4, "DVf");

+	 // inserting a new record
+    dbConnection.executeSecureQuery("insert into COMPANY values (?,?,?,?,?)", 16, "heello6!", 6, "Yes!!", 3.1419);

+    // inserting multiple records at once
-    dbConnection.prepareExecuteQuery("insert into COMPANY values (?,?,?,?,?), (?,?,?,?,?)", 16, "heello6!", 6, "Yes!!", 3.1419, 17, "heello7!", 7, "Yes!!", 3.1420);
+    dbConnection.executeSecudeQuery("insert into COMPANY values (?,?,?,?,?), (?,?,?,?,?)", 16, "heello6!", 6, "Yes!!", 3.1419, 17, "heello7!", 7, "Yes!!", 3.1420);

+*Parameters:*

+   @param query a SQL statement template with parameters '?'
+   @tparam Args variadic number of arguments one for each unspecified parameter '?' and in the same order as they will be applied.
+   @return SqlRows object for the rows of the result.

-**SqlRows SQLiteDB::getRows(const char\* query)**
+**SqlRows SQLiteDB::getResultRows(const char\* query)**

 *Description:*

+	Execute a SQL query.

+*Parameters:*

+   @param query a SQL statement
-   Returns a **SqlRows** object with the result of the query (see below).
+   @return a SqlRows object for the rows of the result of the query.

 **class SqlRows**

 *Description:*

-*Parameters:*

-statement

-   a pointer to a sqlite3_stmt statement handle object that has been used as argument for any of the following routines:
+   Objects of this class hold a pointer to a preparared sqlite3_stmt statement.

-    int sqlite3_prepare(...);
-    int sqlite3_prepare_v2(...);
-    int sqlite3_prepare_v3(...);
-    int sqlite3_prepare16(...);
-    int sqlite3_prepare16_v2(...);
-    int sqlite3_prepare16_v3(...);

 **bool SqlRows::yield()**

 *Description:*

-   Calling yield will retrieve the next row in the result.
+   Step into the next row in the result.

 *Parameters:*

    no parameters

-*Return value:*

-   bool, it returns true if there is a new row, false when there is not more rows in the result.
+   @return true if there is a new row, false when there is not more rows in the result.

 **int SqlRows::AS_INT(const char\* columnName)**

 *Description:*

-   Retrieves the value of the column columnName in the current row of the result.
+   Retrieves the value of a specific column in the current row of the result.

 *Parameters:*

-columnName
-   const char* the name of the column
+   @param columnName the name of a spacific column, the type of the column must be integer

-*Return value:*

-   int
+   @return the value of column in the current row.

 **double SqlRows::AS_DOUBLE(const char\* columnName)**

 *Description:*

-   Retrieves the value of the column columnName in the current row of the result.
+   Retrieves the value of a specific column in the current row of the result.

 *Parameters:*

-columnName
-   const char* the name of the column
+   @param columnName the name of a spacific column, the type of the column must be double

-*Return value:*

-   double
+   @return the value of column in the current row.

 **const unsigned char\* SqlRows::AS_TEXT(const char\* field)**

 *Description:*

-   Retrieves the value of the column columnName in the current row of the result.
+   Retrieves the value of a specific column in the current row of the result.

 *Parameters:*

-columnName
-   const char* the name of the column
+   @param columnName the name of a spacific column, the type of the column must be text

-*Return value:*

-   const unsigned char\*
+   @return the value of column in the current row.

 **Example**